coral-xyz/anchor/docs/src/pages/docs/contribution-guide.md

 If you'd like to contribute, please claim an issue by commenting, forking, and opening a pull request, even if empty.
-This allows the maintainers to track who is working on what issue as to not overlap work.
+This allows the maintainers to track who is working on what issue so as to not overlap work.

 ## Issue Guidelines